npm/rfcs/accepted/0039-location-config-parameter.md

 ## Implementation

-The first step will be to audit npm commands that define a local `context` variable and determine whether the new config variable is applicable, and if not rename the locally defined variable to reduce confusion.
+The first step will be to audit npm commands that define a local `location` variable and determine whether the new config variable is applicable, and if not rename the locally defined variable to reduce confusion.

-After that, we must audit npm dependencies that accept a `context` parameter and determine if it can be renamed to something more accurate.
+After that, we must audit npm dependencies that accept a `location` parameter and determine if it can be renamed to something more accurate.

-There do not appear to be many references to variables named `context` so these should be reasonably straight forward.
+There do not appear to be many references to variables named `location` so these should be reasonably straight forward.

 ### `npm config`

 Currently we create an implicit `where` variable in the implementation seen [here](https://github.com/npm/cli/blob/8806015fdd025f73ccf4001472370eafd3c5a856/lib/config.js#L122) with one of two values, dependent on the `global` flag.
-The implementation would involve creating `context` as a variable in the config, then modifying the flattener for `global` such that when set the `context` is changed to `'global'`, then using the `context` as the source of truth when determining which file to write.
+The implementation would involve creating `location` as a variable in the config, then modifying the flattener for `global` such that when set the `location` is changed to `'global'`, then using the `location` as the source of truth when determining which file to write.

-By default `context` will have no value, this is how we will avoid a breaking change.
+By default `location` will have no value, this is how we will avoid a breaking change.

 The `adduser` and `logout` commands currently are hardcoded to use `'user'` instead of referencing a variable, which is behavior I believe should remain as-is in order to avoid users accidentally saving credentials into project-level config files.